chickencoding123/puppeteer-enhanced-browser/README.md

 ## Features
 - Ad block and stealth plugins
+- Add or remove plugins
-- Automatic tiles for snapshots
+- Automatic tiles for page snapshots
 - A few puppeteer glitch workarounds

 ## How to use